 - What is fixed exchange rate? definition and meaning . . .

 System in which the value of a country's currency, in relation to the value of other currencies, is maintained at a fixed conversion rate through government intervention Also called pegged exchange rate Opposite of floating exchange rate

-A swap that involves the exchange of principal and interest in one currency for the same in another currency It is considered to be a foreign exchange transaction and is not required by law to be
+A currency swap is a foreign exchange transaction that involves trading principal and interest in one currency for the same in another currency

 - Get the best exchange rate today | finder. com. au

 You can get a better exchange rate with a specialist money transfer service compared to the banks The value you receive from an international money transfer mostly relies on the exchange rates

 - floating point - Why not use Double or Float to represent . . .